bitfocus/companion-module-zoom-osc-iso/HELP.md

 The other way of quickly selecting participants can be done via Gallery view.
 Drag those presets on the deck correponding to the galleryview of ZoomOSC/ISO.
 Quick selection is now posible.
 ![Gallery selection](images/Example3.png)

+### Gallery
+>> Please make sure you have Participant Reporting set to ZoomID in ZoomOSC Client.
+If Gallery order is not coming into the deck try to change the order by dragging a window to a different position.
+This will force the client to send a update.